StoneCypher/keyscan/README.md

 # Basic usage

 Provide a function to `keyscan`.
 That function will be called whenever a non-control keyboard input is detected, with an object describing the input.

-This means that you will ***not*** get events when people hit, say, `shift` or `caps lock`.
-This is what most applications want and need, but it's probably not right for many action video games that want to use control keys as weapon buttons.

-The object passed back to your handler function is a single depth flat object with six fields - the five mimicing what is exposed by the [raw mode readline interface](https://nodejs.org/api/readline.html#readline_readline_emitkeypressevents_stream_interface), plus a new field named `parsed`.

-Generally you should use `parsed`, which is just `(.name || .sequence)`.
-In most cases `.parsed` will contain `.name`, but there are characters (such as `@`) which have no `.name`.
-Checking for that and deferring to `.sequence` is a hassle, so, the `.parsed` property now reliably contains that behavior.

-It's worth noting that `.name` frequently translates multiple keypresses to single keypresses (which is its purpose.)
-As a result, you may get keys represented in `.parsed` as strings like `'pagedown'` and `'backspace'`.

 ```javascript
 {